Gogo1951/WideQuestLogPlus/README.md

-# WideQuestLog_Plus
+# WideQuestLogPlus
 A World of Warcraft: Classic 1.14.4+ user interface addon that provides a dual-pane quest log with embedded quest levels and quest ids.

-WideQuestLog Plus combines the functionality of three different quest log addons and updates them for the new 1.14.4+ WoW Classic Hardcore servers.
+WideQuestLogPlus combines the functionality of three different quest log addons and updates them for the new 1.14.4+ WoW Classic Hardcore servers.
 Ideal for players who want to retain the look of a native user interface with a few modern advancements.
 The quest level aids hardcore players in understanding the intended difficulty of a particular quest (although some quests are still considered dangerous far their intended level).
 The quest ID allows players to easily identify the quest in any third-party websites, tools, and mods.

 <h3>Features</h3>